stat545ubc-2022/assignment-b1-and-b2-BriannaBris/Assignment_B1.md

 #' @param col2 The second chosen column/variable within the dataset.
 It must contain only numeric values.

 #' OUTPUTS:
-#' @result The creation of a "Difference" column in the dataset containing the calculated differences of all the data points between the 2 variables
+#' @return The creation of a "Difference" column in the dataset containing the calculated differences of all the data points between the 2 variables

 make_a_difference <- function(data, col1, col2, ...) {
   if(!is.numeric(col1)) {